SerovAlexander/SUIAppleCourse/README.md

-# Swift UI cource by Apple
+# SwiftUI Tutorial by Apple